tauhee56/jigarafy/CONTRIBUTING.md

-# Contributing to StreamifyPro
+# Contributing to JigarafyPro

-Thank you for your interest in contributing to StreamifyPro!
+Thank you for your interest in contributing to JigarafyPro!
 We welcome contributions from the community and are pleased to have you join us.

 ## 🚀 Getting Started